netcup-community/community-tutorials/community-tutorials/linux-hardening.md

  4) I understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with this project or the license(s) involved.

-Signed-off-by: Kim Oliver Drechseö (kim@drechsel.xyz)
+Signed-off-by: Kim Oliver Drechsel (kim@drechsel.xyz)